-Property Health Check do not provide a testing service for pyrite, however based on a visual examination we will give you our opinion as to the likelihood of previous movement in the floors as a result of the presence of pyrite.
+Property Health Check does not carry out laboratory testing to confirm that your house is free of pyrite.
+(Golders based in Naas, Co Kildare are perhaps one of the the best known pyrite testing companies in Ireland).
+However based on a visual examination we will give you our opinion as to the likelihood of previous movement in the floors as a result of the presence of pyrite.
 Depending on the property, pyrite testing can cost in the region of €1,500 – €2,500.

 If after testing (from a approved laboratory) you find that the back fill under your concrete floors is made up with contaminated pyrite rock, you will find as night follows day, that pyrite oxidation will occur under your floors which may lead to the lifting, swelling or heaving of the floor slabs and walls in your house.
 The degree or extent of swelling will be determined primarily by the depth of back-fill under your floors and the percentage of pyrite in the back-fill.